UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/gabriel.danaila/index.md

 ### Week 6 - 12 May
 Received first hardware parts.
 The Tesla Coil did not work so I ordered another one.
 First succesful tests with the PWM Audio code.
 ### Week 7 - 19 May
 Received the second Tesla Coil, which, after some fixes from the lab teacher, started working but had a very low visual and acustical intensity.
 Decided to order other components and shift the project's focus a bit.
-After an intensive code testing session I decided to use two Pico microcontroller for two separate purposes.
+After an intensive code testing session I decided to use two Pico microcontrollers for two separate purposes.
 The microcontrollers will both be placed on the same breadboard.
 ### Week 20 - 26 May
 To be written.